ros-industrial/industrial_training/gh_pages/_source/setup/IDE-Setup.md

 # IDE Setup
 > An integrated development environment (IDE) is a text editor with a set of tools for helping you program, like syntax highlighting, autocomplete, and debugging.
 This section details the installation and setup of two IDEs commonly used for ROS development.

+> **_These tutorials assume you are using QT Creator.
+If you are not sure which IDE to use, we recommend QT Creator._**

 ## QT Creator
 [QT Creator](https://github.com/qt-creator/qt-creator) is a popular cross-platform IDE.
 ROS-Industrial provides a [ROS QT Creator plug-in](https://github.com/ros-industrial/ros_qtc_plugin) with features like ROS build tool integration, automatic sourcing of workspaces, and templates for commonly created files.